-In this post, we’ll focus on two methods to compute the optimal path:
+In this walkthrough, we’ll focus on two different ways to compute that path:

 - Graph Representation:

-- In the Forward Method, we start from the destination node and move backward to compute the cost for each stage.
+- In the Forward Method, we start from the destination node and move backward stage by stage, figuring out the minimum cost to reach the destination from each preceding node.

-- In the Backward Method, we start from the source node and compute the cost to each destination node.
+- In the Backward Method, we start from the source node and compute the minimum cost to reach every subsequent node until we finally hit the destination.

 Java Code Implementation